keyboard_arrow_up

 Strap Hinges

-A type of hinge with long straps that attach to the face of exterior and interior doors and cabinets while allowing for up to 180 degrees of swinging movement.
+Distinguished by their long straps that attach to the face of doors and cabinets, both interior and exterior.
+These hinges enable up to 180 degrees of swinging movement, ensuring flexibility and stability.

 Weld On Hinges